Morten010/Vejr/README.md

-# ☁️the right way to check curl the weather!
+# ☁️the right way to check the weather!